saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 We can see that 'json_serialized' contains the value that was wrapped in the 'Ok' variant.

-The following demonstrates what happend when we call unwrap on a function that does not return an 'Ok' variant.
+The following demonstrates what happened when we call unwrap on a function that does not return an 'Ok' variant.
 Here, we call 'serde_json::from_str' on invalide JSON:

 ```rust
 use serde_json::json;